JurgenVanGorp/an-mcp23017-driven-relay-board/README.md

 * The NO (Normally-Open) and CO (Common) pins of the relay are routed to the connector block.
 I.e. 'in rest' the outputs are not connected.
 * Resistor R1 is connected to the output of one of the MCP23017 pins.
 * Transistor T1 is used as a switch.
 Strictly spoken, any pin-compatible NPN transistor can be used here.
 * Diode D1 protects the transistor when switching off the relay.
 Since this is a coil relay, suddenly switching off the relay can result in a reverse voltage peak which can potentially damage the transistor.
-Diode D1 make sure that a reverse current in the coil is shortcutted.
+Diode D1 make sure that a reverse current in the coil is shortcut.

 Finally, let's look at the MCP23017 block in more detail.
 * The output pins of both GPA and GPB are routed to the relay blocks.
 * GPB7 ("pin 15" in Home Assistant) is connected to the "Identification" LED D18 and can be used to identify the board and test the MCP23017 operation.
 * Connectors J6 and J7 are used to connect the I2C pins to the Raspberry Pi.
-Remark that both connectors are placed fully parallel, so that the connectors can be used to cascade multiple boards.
+Remark that both connectors are configured fully parallel, so that the connectors can be used to cascade multiple boards.
 * Jumpers JP1 ..
 JP3 are used as the address selectors.
 * LED D17 is just connected to the +5V output and can be used to verify the power.